Entities raising capital by issuing debt instruments must account

 instruments, and U.S. GAAP must be applied to them individually.

-Debt instruments may also contain embedded features that
+Debt instruments may also contain embedded

 payment features.
 Entities must often use judgment when determining the unit of